Cinfães

 Its history is linked to the first king of Portugal, Afonso Henriques and several noblemen of his entourage, like the server Egas Moniz.
+Cinfães received its foral (royal charter) from Manuel I in 1513.
 In Cinfães existed several fortified houses or towers like "Torre da Chã" destroyed during the first half of the 20th century.

 It has an important heritage resource, especially the Romanesque churches such as St. Cristóvão de Nogueira; Santa Maria Maior de Tarouquela, Igreja do Escamarão, Ermida do Douro among many important others churches, specially dated to the Baroque period, like the one of São Pedro of Ferreiros de Tendais, and Santa Cristina of Tendais.

-The present mayor is Armando Mourisco, elected by the Socialist Party.
-The municipal holiday is June 24 (st. John's day).
+The present mayor is Carlos Cardoso, elected by the Socialist Party.
+The municipal holiday is June 24 (St. John's day).

 Parishes

 Administratively, the municipality is divided into 14 civil parishes (freguesias):